devops329/devops/instruction/serviceTesting/serviceTesting.md

 ## Add Jest and Supertest

-We are now ready to setup Jest and create some automated tests.
+We are now ready to set up Jest and create some automated tests.
 Get started by installing both Jest and SuperTest.
 SuperTest provides the ability to easily make endpoint requests without having to actually making HTTP network requests.

 ```sh
 npm install -D jest supertest